 Much like you, I always search for the best resources and tips on how to edit videos for YouTube.
-For instance, I want to know how that certain vlogger does those effects — or, where does that popular YouTuber get his music that is safe for monetization?
-Or basically, how does he record all of his/her video footage?
+For instance, I want to know how that certain vlogger does certain effects — or, where does that popular YouTuber get his music that is safe for monetization?
+And how does he record all of his/her video footage?

 …And well, sometimes I get the info that I want; BUT most of the time, I don’t.
-So yes, it can get quite frustrating especially when those people don’t want to help fellow vloggers out.
+So yes, it can get quite frustrating especially when bloggers themselves refuse to share their best-kept (secret) resources to help others out.

-Nevertheless, I’m here with some years of knowledge and experience on video editing + vlogging, and I hope that the way of how I edit videos for YouTube can be solid proof on how I can decently do that kind of stuff.
-Plus, I don’t ever want to be stingy wxith all the resources that I’ve managed to discover, so with that said, let’s get on with this resource post as I explore all the F.A.Q. or frequently asked questions that are either asked of me or highly searched.
+I hope that the way of how I edit videos for YouTube can also be solid proof of how I can help you improve the way that you edit your vlogs.
+Plus, I don’t ever want to be stingy with all the resources that I’ve managed to discover, so with that said, let’s get on with this post as I explore all the F.A.Q. or frequently asked questions that are either asked of me or highly searched.

 » What is the best camera for vlogging?